-Trusting karma is something that many of us struggle with in our practice.
+Trusting karma is something that many of us struggle with as we begin Dharma practice.
 But are we clear about what karma really means?
 Here, Phakchok Rinpoche reminds us that the Sanskrit word karma means “action.”
 We create karma when we act with our physical body or when we speak.
 However, it may not be so obvious that we create karma when we think as well.
 Thoughts produce karma.
 And our actions may then be either positive (good karma) or negative (bad karma).
 We can also act neutrally, which produces neutral or indeterminate karma.

 Trusting Karma: Why Does it Matter?